vi0le-grace/Our-thing/README.md

 # Our-thing

-This is only or anisha and aditya maurya to see
+This is only for anisha and aditya maurya to see